LonoCloud/ansible-mesos/README.md

 Mesos
 =========

-This playbook deploys Mesos with Marathon in high availability mode across an AWS cluster of EC2 nodes using Ansible 2.
+This playbook deploys Mesos with Marathon and HAProxy in high availability mode across an AWS cluster of EC2 nodes using Ansible 2.

 ### Set up

-This section will get Ansible and this repository set up on your machine.
+This section will get Ansible installed on your machine.

 #### Install Ansible